A Case for Alternative Investment Platforms for Independent Advisors

 3. Preference for fee-based advice

-4. Recognition of independent advisor model
+4. Recognition of the independent advisor model

 Cerulli published its 2020 report on the U.S. RIA Marketplace, discussing the trends, such as the growth of the RIA channel, and potential setbacks faced with RIAs.
 “Above all, breakaway advisors are drawn to the financial upside of independence,” the Cerulli report said.
 “However, they are accustomed to end-to-end operational support from a broker-dealer, which is becoming more readily available in the RIA space, too,” it noted, adding: “Consolidator models capitalize on breakaway advisors’ reluctance to build infrastructure and inclination toward turnkey independence.
 Their highly integrated model replicates wirehouse infrastructure within an independent framework, giving breakaway advisors the comfort of familiarity.”